Under its council-manager form of administration, the citizens of

 As the chief executive officer for the government, the town manager implements Council’s policies and oversees all government operations.
 The manager advises the Council on all issues, proposes the annual budget, and coordinates the work of all municipal staff not appointed by the Council.

 The Town of Cary is committed to being open, transparent and accessible, also known as "Sunshine" in government.

 North Carolina has two Sunshine Laws to promote transparency in government: the Open Meetings Law and the Public Records Law.
 These laws give the public the right to attend meetings and to access documents deemed a public record.

 To raise Cary citizens' awareness of their rights under Sunshine laws, the Town has information on its website with information on how to access public records and a calendar that displays Town meetings.

 Other information includes:

-Agendas & Minutes- Since 1997, the Town has been posting Council meeting materials on the Web for everyone to access at the same time.
+- Agendas & Minutes: Since 1997, the Town has posted Council meeting materials on the Web for everyone to access anytime.

 - Sunshine Week: The Town of Cary celebrates national Sunshine Week each year in March.
 Sunshine Week is a national initiative to promote the importance of open government and freedom of information.